cocotb/cocotb/docs/source/troubleshooting.rst

 ===================================================

-Users of cocotb with more than one installation of a single Python version (including ``conda env`` users) must take care not to re-use cached versions of the installed cocotb package.
+Users of cocotb with more than one installation of a single Python version (including ``conda env`` users) must take care not to reuse cached versions of the installed cocotb package.
 If this isn't done, running simulations fails with errors like ``libpython3.7m.so.1.0: cannot open shared object file: No such file or directory``.

 Cocotb builds binary libraries during its installation process.